MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4404.md

 The **Vendor - Top 10 List Excel** report shows summarized purchase and balance data in local currency (LCY) for the top number of vendors selected.

-You can specify how meny vendors you can to include in the report.
+You can specify how many vendors to include in the report.

 Data is summarized for the period specified in the request page's **Date filter** parameters.